 - COMP1021 Business Computer Applications - Excel

 - Organizations of varying sizes and in various sectors can benefit from the use of spreadsheets.
 As such, individuals who have highly developed spreadsheet skills using tools such as Microsoft Excel will be able to assist these organizations with their functional activities.
-This course explore skills such as: formatting cells and worksheets; using formulas and functions; analyzing and organizing data; and presenting data visually.
-Upon successful completion of this course, students will have covered the components and related tasks and skills needed to prepare for the MOS (Microsoft Office Specialist) certification exam for Excel.
+This course explores skills such as formatting cells and worksheets; using formulas and functions; analyzing and organizing data; and presenting data visually.
+Upon successful completion of this course, you will have covered the components and related tasks and skills needed to prepare for the MOS (Microsoft Office Specialist) certification exam for Excel.